-Bank For New York City’s dual-track Campus Pantry program helps bridge the meal gap
+Food Bank For New York City’s dual-track Campus Pantry program helps bridge the meal gap

-experienced by both ends of the student spectrum, enabling children and young adults to access emergency
+experienced by both ends of the student spectrum, enabling children and young adults to access

-discriminate, affecting students of all ages — from kindergarteners to college
+discriminate; it affects students of all ages — from kindergarteners to college students.
+Children from

-the beginning of the 2012 school year, Food Bank’s Campus Pantry program has served
+Since the beginning of the 2012 school year, Food Bank’s Campus Pantry program has served over

 10,000 children and college students, providing 760,736 meals.
 Some school pantries give out pantry bags filled with three to five days worth of fresh and packaged food.
 Others use what is known as the “client choice” model: pantries are designed like a grocery store, which allows children and young adults to select their own healthy food, including fresh produce.

 Food Bank’s Campus Pantry program is currently available at two CUNY campuses, Kingsborough Community College and Hostos Community College, and at eight public elementary schools

 throughout the city.
 For more information about Campus Pantry, call 212-566-7855 ext.
 8044.